Sebastion-Vigil/super-isa/README.md

 MVP?

+Initial GameScreen as layer for choosing game
+- Needed to select game

-One main GameScreen fed all variables for:
+One main GameEngine fed all variables for:
 - Enemies
 - Background
 - Platform
 - Super Isa sprite
 - Game Info Window

+GameScreen sends GameEngine title of game selected
+- Only one at first
+- Dummie second game for testing purposes
+- Build bigger later

+GameEngine then grabs corresponding resources from games

+Game starts.

 Level determines number of enemies at a time, type of background, speed of platform